HargovindArora/DevOpsCalculator/README.md

 # Calculator_DevOps

-A flask web app to demonstrate DevOps principles and set a CI/CD pipeline
+A Web Application of a Scientific Calculator built using Flask mainly to demonstrate DevOps principles and set up a complete CI/CD pipeline including all the steps like building, testing, containerizing, configuration management and deployment